ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 1. **User has to Create a gRPC Service for the Arbitrary Functions**
    - Implement the logical functions that need to be exposed to the client on each function call (e.g., database or file operations).
    - Include session-handling APIs (e.g., `InitializeSession`, `DestroySession`).
-   - An example proto file for a Non-NI Instrument with read/configure functions to be hosted as gRPC service is shown below.
+   - An example proto file for a custom instrument with read/configure functions to be hosted as gRPC service is shown below.

       ```proto
          syntax = "proto3";

          // Define the package name
-         package keysightdmm;
+         package CustomInstrument;

-         // Define the BasicKeysightDMM service with its RPC methods
+         // Define the BasicCustomInstrument service with its RPC methods
-         service BasicKeysightDMM {
+         service BasicCustomInstrument {
             rpc Initialize (InitializeInputs) returns (SessionInformation) {}
             rpc Close (SessionInformation) returns (StatusInfo) {}
             rpc ConfigureMeasurement (ConfigureMeasurementInfo) returns (SessionInformation) {}